fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 ### Now, in your computer, create a folder called container-workshop in your user area:

+  Linux Example:

       $ mkdir -p $HOME/container-workshop

   ####    or

       $mkdir container-workshop

+If you're running windows, follow the windows approach to create the folder please :)

 ####  You should end up with something like this :